-H860008 Maker Space/Digital Fabrication - This project is a computer generated projected created using a laser cutter, vinyl cutter, heat press or CNC router.
-Vector or 3D based software such as corel draw or Fusion 360 would be an example of an appropriate software used to create your finished project.
-Project should include a noteboo with the following:
+H860008 - Maker Space/Digital Fabrication - This project is a computer generated projected created using a laser cutter, vinyl cutter, heat press or CNC router.
+Vector or 3D based software such as Corel Draw or Fusion 360 would be an example of an appropriate software used to create your finished project.
+Project should include a notebook with the following:

-- a.
-What motivated you to create this project
+- 1. What motivated you to create this project

-- b.
-Software and equipment used
+- 2. Software and equipment used

-- c.
-Directions on how to create the project
+- 3. Directions on how to create the project

-- d.
-Prototype of plans
+- 4. Prototype of plans

-- e.
-Cost of creating project
+- 5. Cost of creating project

-- f.
-Iterations or modifications made to original plans
+- 6. Iterations or modifications made to original plans

-- g.
-Changes you would make if you remade the project
+- 7. Changes you would make if you remade the project